 Intuit offers two distinctly different ways to use QuickBooks.
-One version is installed on your local computer and is referred to as QuickBooks Desktop.
-The other is a cloud-based application that isn't installed on your individual computer but is available online through a web browser or app on a smartphone or tablet.
-This version is called QuickBooks Online.
+One version is installed on your local computer and is referred to as QuickBooks Desktop (QBDT).
+The other is QuickBooks Online (QBO), a cloud-based application that isn't installed on your computer, but is accessed online through a web browser or app on a smartphone or tablet.
 The online edition has different, yet similar, features to QuickBooks Desktop.
-This textbook covers QuickBooks Desktop.
+This book covers QuickBooks Desktop.